Reference documentation that never gets outdated

 default: 3

-description: Number of times to retry failed connectionsFrom this schema, generate server code, client SDKs, API documentation, examples, interactive API explorers.
-The schema is your contract.
-Everything else derives from it.
+description: Number of times to retry failed connectionsFrom this schema you generate server code, client SDKs, API documentation, examples, and interactive API explorers.
+The schema is your contract, and everything else derives from it.

-An additional benefit: by decoupling the schema from actual code, you facilitate conversations about the contract.
-Teams can review and agree on the API structure before implementation.
+There’s a second benefit.
+Decoupling the schema from the actual code makes it easier to have conversations about the contract itself.
+Teams can review and agree on the API structure before anyone implements it.

 Approach 2: Annotate your code

-Add documentation as annotations directly in your code.
-Generate docs from it.
+Add documentation as annotations directly in your code, and generate docs from it.

 Example: TypeScript with JSDoc